sean-lawless/computersystems/AppendixA.md

 remote RPi target.
 This chapter (4) is included in the free preview of the book (link below).

-### Troubleshooting
+### Troubleshooting JTAG/OpenOCD on Win10

+See the Laboratory, Chapter 4 (free through Leanpub) for more information on using OpenOCD.
+Below is additional information for Win10 users.

 A lot can go wrong with a JTAG device and OpenOCD.
 If openocd returns an error related to the FTDI device, be sure the SiPeed device is connected and the driver has been replaced.
 See 'Change the USB driver' section above.
-If you see two COM ports in Window Device Manager it typically means the driver has not been replaced.
-Be sure to use
+If you see two (1), instead of one (1), COM ports in Win10 Device Manager after plug-in it typically means the driver has NOT been replaced with WinUSB.
+Also be sure to replace the driver only for the first or primary UART (A or 0).
+The secondary (B or 1) can only be used as a COM port.

 ### UART